Commonly Asked Questions

 The Westside Sacramento Integrated Regional Water Management Group is represented by the five counties of Yolo, Colusa, Lake, Solano, and Napa who partner to identify and address regional water resource opportunities and challenges for the areas within the Cache Creek and Putah Creek watersheds.
 Brownfields threaten human and environmental health.
-Cleaning up and reinvesting in these sites has many benefits: increase local land value, facilitate job growth, utilize existing infrastructure, and improve the environment.
+Cleaning up and reinvesting in these sites has many benefits including increasing local land value, facilitating job growth, utilizing existing infrastructure, and improving the environment.

 What does the program offer property owners – why would they participate?

-This assessment project brings resources to the property owners and prospective purchasers that facilitate re-development.
-The project can help clarify environmental concerns and plan redevelopment to address real or perceived environmental issues.
-Project funds can pay for environmental site assessment activities on properties where the current owner or prospective purchaser is unwilling and/or unable to do so.
+This assessment project brought resources to the property owners and prospective purchasers that facilitate re-development.
+The project helped clarify environmental concerns and planned redevelopment to address real or perceived environmental issues.
+Project funds were used for environmental site assessment activities on properties where the current owner or prospective purchaser is unwilling and/or unable to obtain their own site assessments.
 These activities include six Phase I and two II Environmental Site Assessments and two Clean-up Plans.